Bright X-ray radiation from plasma bubbles in an evolving laser wakefield accelerator

-Fig.\,\ref{X-ray} plots how the X-ray critical energy, $E_{\rm c}$, and peak brightness, $\mathcal{B}_{\rm 0}$, vary with $n_{\rm e}$ for the \unit[10]{mm} gas nozzle.
+Fig.\,\ref{x-ray} plots how the x-ray critical energy, $E_{\rm c}$, and peak brightness, $\mathcal{B}_{\rm 0}$, vary with $n_{\rm e}$ for the \unit[10]{mm} gas nozzle.
 Both the critical energy and brightness show similar behaviour; rapidly increasing as the density is increased before turning over above $n_{\rm e} \approx \unit[3.8 \times 10^{18}]{cm^{-3}}$.
 The critical energy reaches $E_{\rm c} \approx \unit[30]{keV}$.
-The brightness, calculated assuming a constant duration matching that of the laser pulse (\unit[55]{fs}) and an r.m.s. source radius consistent with previous measurements (\unit[1]{\textmu m}), reaches $\unit[4 \times 10^{23}]{photons~s^{-1}mrad^{-2}mm^{-2} (0.1\% BW)^{-1}}$.
+The peak brightness, calculated assuming a constant duration matching that of the laser pulse (\unit[55]{fs}) and an r.m.s. source radius consistent with previous measurements (\unit[1]{\textmu m}), reaches $\unit[3 \times 10^{22}]{photons~s^{-1}mrad^{-2}mm^{-2} (0.1\% BW)^{-1}}$.
 This is significantly higher than previous results at lower laser power, e.g.~\cite{Kneip2010b}, primarily due to the ability to accelerate electrons to $\sim$~GeV energies, thus increasing their ability to radiate.
-Under optimum conditions, a total photon yield of $N_{\rm X} \approx 3 \times 10^{9}$ per shot was measured.
+Under optimum conditions, a total photon yield of $N_{\rm X} \approx 6 \times 10^{8}$ per shot above \unit[1]{keV} was measured.

-Calculations of the radiation emitted by self-injected electrons oscillating in the plasma bubble as they are accelerated and then decelerated from the back of the bubble to the front, i.e.~over a distance $L = 2L_{\rm \phi}$, have been presented in \cite{Thomas2010e}.
+By solving the equation of motion for an electron in the fields of a plasma bubble, Thomas~\cite{Thomas2010e} calculates the spectrum of radiation emitted by summing the synchrotron spectrum emitted at each bend in the trajectory as the electron is accelerated and then decelerated from the back of the bubble to the front, i.e.~over a distance $L = 2L_{\rm \phi}$.
 The number of betatron oscillations is found to be, $N_\beta = \gamma_{\rm p}$, where $\gamma_{\rm p}$ is the Lorentz factor associated with the bubble motion.
-The resulting X-ray spectrum is synchrotron-like with an enhanced high-energy tail.
-To model the X-ray emission for an arbitrary acceleration length less than $2L_{\phi}$, the expressions from \cite{Thomas2010e} can readily be modified.
-The modified spectrum for a beam of $N_{\rm b}\approx 3.1 \times 10^{8} \lambda_{\rm 0} \sqrt{P_{\rm f}}$ electrons\cite{Kneip2012b} is:
+The resulting x-ray spectrum is synchrotron-like with an enhanced high-energy tail.
+We modify the expression in \cite{Thomas2010e} to take into account that in general the acceleration does not take place over a full dephasing length.
+The modified spectrum for a beam charge of $eN_{\rm b}$ is:

 where $E_{\rm c0} = \hbar \omega_{\rm c0} = 7.75 \times 10^{-4} a_{\rm 0}^{5/2}(n_{\rm c}/n_{\rm e})^{9/8}$ is the critical energy of a synchrotron spectrum corresponding to that emitted by an electron at the maximum energy $W_{\rm max}^\prime$.
 The spectral shape function, $\mathcal{A}(\xi, \Delta_{\rm acc} )$ is: